Zhongli0401/korepi-tools/README.md

  - Enjoy Korepi !!!!!

-##### After you have run "step2.bat" once, subsequent starts only need to run "启动程序.bat"
+##### After you have run "first-time-setup.bat" once, subsequent starts only need to run "start.bat"

 #### P.S if u have issue with your net service run NetRes.bat